 2 portabella mushrooms, sliced ¼ inch thick

-1 eggplant, sliced ¼ inch
+1 eggplant, sliced ¼ inch thick

 2 tbsp olive oil